Early Childhood Education Associate in Science

 Mathematics or Science General Education course

 The course selection includes the four courses that are required for the completion of the College Credit National CDA.
-They are: EEC 1000, EEC 2732, EEC 1601 and EEC 2200.
+They are: EEC 1000, EEC 2732, EEC 2200 and EEC 1601 or EEC 1603.

 Students entering the A.S. program with a current National Preschool CDA Credential or a DCF Staff Credntial (training by a Department of Education program) may receive credit for EEC1011, EEC2930 and EEC 2949 after completing 12 credit hours with Seminole State.
 Contact the Program Manager for details.